 The story of the lobster is a very interesting one.

 If you noticed they don’t look like typical stem-cap-gill mushrooms, you’d be right.
 Well, about half right.
 Lobsters are actually a mushroom that get parisitized by another fungus, called Hypomyces.
 The Hypomyces fungus seems to infect areas where russula and lactarius mushrooms grow, causing them to change shape and contort themselves.
 The funny part is that the tranformation makes the mushrooms taste better than they would before.
 They only have a slight flavor and aroma of shellfish/crustaceans fresh, but this intensifies when they’re dried.

 Not only are these great mushrooms to eat, but there also one of the easiest to hunt.
 You can casually look for these in the woods like you would chanterelles, walking down a path until you see one.
 It’s bright red and easy to spot, not brown like a hen of the woods or a black like a trumpet.
 They do like to hide under the leaves though.

 Where I live in Minnesota, these will grow in the summer after Chanterelles in hardwood forests, usually starting around July-August.
 Look for places where milk cap mushrooms grow, or where you see them nearby-they could be a clue lobsters will be about.
 You will find them scattered about, if you find one, look around closely, as there will be more nearby.
 Sometimes I find them growing in the same places as Chanterelles, in oak forests in southern MN.
 In northern Minnesota, I find Lobster Mushrooms scattered about in areas with Birch and other mixed woods.

-- Most importantly, a proper lobster mushroom should be heavy like a paperweight.
-If the mushroom feels light like styrofoam, has a strong fishy odor, or a pronounced purple color they’re too old, leave them be or cover them with leaves in a futile effort to keep your spot secret.
+- Most important is this: a proper lobster mushroom should be heavy, like a paperweight.
+If the mushroom feels light like styrofoam, has a strong fishy odor, or a pronounced purple color, they’re too old, leave them be or cover them with leaves in a futile effort to keep your spot secret.
 You wouldn’t eat a moldy piece of meat, so don’t eat an old, crumbly lobster.
 See shelf life warning below too.